Buzz Arlett: Personal life

 In 1927, Arlett married his first wife, Frances.
 They separated in 1932 and divorced in 1936.
 They had no children.
 In court papers, Arlett listed "desertion" as the cause for divorce.
 In 1936, Arlett married Vivian Johnson, who was secretary to Minneapolis Millers owner Mike Kelly.
 They had a son and a daughter.

 After retiring from baseball, Arlett owned and operated a successful restaurant and bar in Minneapolis called Arlett's Place.
 Arlett's Place sponsored its own baseball team where Arlett participated as a player until the early 1940s.

 Death and legacy

 Arlett was inducted into the Pacific Coast League Hall of Fame in 1945.

 In 1964, Arlett died of a heart attack in Minneapolis and was interred at Lakewood Cemetery.
 He was survived by his wife, son, daughter, and his older brothers Harry and Dick.
 In 1984, the Society for American Baseball Research voted Arlett the most outstanding player in the history of minor league baseball.

+In Harry Turtledove's 2011 alternate history short story "The House that George Built," Buzz Arlett instead achieves Babe Ruth's storied career since Ruth's career was derailed by mismanagement of his contract.